BirdsCanada/BirdsCanada_GitHubGuide/docs/01-Intro.md

-**Welcome to Birds Canada's R Code Archiving network!**

 You are here because creating reproducible and accessible R code is important to your job with [Birds Canada](https://www.birdscanada.org/) and ultimately to bird conservation.

 The goal of this guidebook is to give you (analytically savvy staff/ contractors/ partners) the tools needed to develop reproducible R code and step-by-step instructions on how to archive your code and relevant documents in [GitHub](https://github.com/).
 Later chapters of this book will discuss R code sharing using version control with GitHub.
 But do not fret, we will start with the basics first.

 While some of the instructions in this book are general guidelines/ best practices, others are mandatory for staff and contractors to ensure analytical scripts are properly stored and accessible for future use.

-## Why is R Code Annotation and Achieving Important? {#intro1.1}
+## Why is this Important? {#intro1.1}

 Someone unfamiliar with your project should be able to look at your R code, data files, and outputs and understand in detail what you did and why.
 This *someone* will very likely be your future self!
 We very often discover flaws in our initial preparation of the data, get access to new data, or decide that the parameterization of a particular model was not correct.
 This means that the analysis you did last week/ month/ year will probably need to be redone.
 If you have organized and documented your work clearly, then repeating the analysis will be much, much easier.

 Staff turnover is also a reality in all organizations.
 When you leave Birds Canada for greener pastures, your colleague/ predecessors will also need to know where to find your scripts, files, and outputs.
 This will better ensure knowledge is not lost and time is not wasted recreating your workflows.

-Last, it is increasing required by funders and during th publication process that data and analytical script be made available, such that the *FAIR* principal of data management and stewardship are followed: Findability, Accessibility, Interoperability, and Reuse of digital assets.
+Last, it is increasing required by funders, partners, and publishers that data and analytical script be made available, such that the *FAIR* principal of data management and stewardship are followed: Findability, Accessibility, Interoperability, and Reuse of digital assets.
+This is also a priority for Birds Canada as we strive to make our work more open and transparent.

 ## Prerequisites {#intro1.2}

 This book assumes that you have a basic understanding of R and RStudio.
-Regardless of whether you are new to R or not, I highly recommend that you become familiar with ‘R for Data Science’ by Garrett Grolemund and Hadley Wickham (http://r4ds.had.co.nz/).
-Their book covers how to import, visualize, and summarize data in R using the tidyverse collection of R packages (https://www.tidyverse.org/).
-It also provides an invaluable framework for organizing your workflow to create clean, reproducible code (http://r4ds.had.co.nz/workflow-projects.html).
+Regardless of whether you are new to R or not, we highly recommend that you become familiar with [R for Data Science](http://r4ds.had.co.nz/) by Garrett Grolemund and Hadley Wickham .
+Their book covers how to import, visualize, and summarize data in R using the [tidyverse](https://www.tidyverse.org/) collection of R packages .
+It also provides an invaluable framework for organizing your [workflow](http://r4ds.had.co.nz/workflow-projects.html) to create clean, reproducible code.

 ## Acknowledgements {#intro1.3}

 Funding for this initiative was provided by ...

 This R book will be updated as needed.
-If you have any comments or feedback, please submit them to dethier@birdscanada.org
+If you have any comments or feedback, please submit them to dethier@birdscanada.org or jsayers@birdscanada.org.